AmnesicOblex/the-kings-dilemma/chronicle-of-kings/reign-5.md

 House Grappel unearthed an **Ancient Library**, to the joy of the Kingdom's scholars.
 House Tailor ordered Braccus, a deserter from the expedition of the **Golden Map** to be executed by imported swamp snakes.
 The council also set up a supply which helped the expedition eventually find **A Temple Worth Its Weight in Gold**.

-Houses Windeye banned the style of abstract art developed by a young painter.
+House Windeye banned the style of abstract art developed by a young painter.
 Artists caught painting or sculpting in this unorthodox style by the city watch would have their hands cut off and nailed to their doors.
 This drastic measure stimulated a revival of **The Classic Arts**.

 House Wynegarten celebrated the discovery of the Golden Temple by throwing an expensive **Golden Fire Feast**.